DanyloRomanov/SisenseTest/README.md

 # Description of Own scenario
 When Clicked on clear button for Marketing channel breakdown.
 Clear button becomes unavailable (not shown).

+# Way to run tests
+- From command line navigate to  directory where Conf.js is located
+- type: protractor Conf.Js
+- Enter.